Fertility problems: The 7 most common causes

 Many people struggle with fertility problems.
 Studies show that around 1 out of 6 couples experience fertility problems at some point in their lives.
 It is important to know the cause, in order to find out which possibilities there are to overcome the problem and become pregnant.
 Therefore, we have gathered some of the most common causes of infertility.

-What are the causes for fertility problems and why are infertility increasing?
+What are the causes of fertility problems and why is infertility increasing?

 A couple suffers from infertility or fertility problems, after a year of trying to conceive naturally.
-One-third of fertility problems can be explained by male fertility problems, one third by female fertility problems, while the rest often either can’t be explained or are due to both male and female factors.
+One-third of fertility problems can be explained by male fertility problems, one-third by female fertility problems, while the rest often either can’t be explained or are due to both male and female factors.
+There are a lot of factors that might influence your chances of getting pregnant, if you want to read more about why you may not become pregnant, then follow the link.

 In the video below, you can hear Saghar Kasiri, Fertility Expert and Director of European Operations at Cryos, explain why fertility problems are increasing.